isw4/IntroSoftwareEng08_GoogleCalPart2/README.md

 3) Once authorized, select the calendars from which you want to extract busy times
-4) Submit, and the busy times from those calendars within the time and date range will be displayed
+4) Submit, and the busy times from those calendars within the time and date range will be displayed.
+The free times between those busy times will also be displayed

 ## How to set up the server